OphidiaBigData/PyOphidia/README.rst

 It provides 2 main modules:

 - client.py: generic *low level* class to submit any type of requests (simple tasks and workflows), using SSL and SOAP with the client ophsubmit.py;
-- cube.py: *high level* cube-oriented class to interact directly with cubes, with several methods wrapping all of the operators.
+- cube.py: *high level* cube-oriented class to interact directly with cubes, with several methods wrapping the operators.

 Installation
 ------------